 There are literally hundreds of other chemicals, compounds, food additives, radiation, stressors, and influences that affect our health every day.
 Yes, we are designed to deal with a certain amount from nature, but most of these toxins have been introduced by man and this raises the serious question we began with, are detox treatments necessary and are these invalidated statements true?

 “The human body can defend itself very well against most environmental insults and the effects of occasional indulgence.”

 “A healthy liver and pair of kidneys are all most of us need to sufficiently “detox.”

 The natural response to this would be to look at how well our body does cope with what we throw at it by comparing our body’s major detoxification systems with world health statistics.

 We really need to ask ourselves why there is so many common health conditions listed here that have no known cause.

 The medical system is trying to treat the population for conditions for which they do not know the cause.
-What is it then, that our scientific, medical community appear to be missing when it comes to the causes of our most common diseases?
-I guess the logical question to answer here is, does our body process all the toxic artificial substances we encounter and do any of these substances cause disease?
+What is it then, that our scientific, medical community appears to be missing when it comes to the causes of our most common diseases?
+I guess the logical question to answer here is, does our body process all the toxic artificial substances we encounter, and do any of these substances cause disease?

-We will focus only on the most common conditions affecting the major systems of detoxification including the bowels, liver, kidneys, and lungs, since these are the systems that detox programs claim to assist and the systems that detox skeptics say don’t need any help.
+We will focus only on the most common conditions affecting the major systems of detoxification including the bowels, liver, kidneys, and lungs since these are the systems that detox programs claim to assist and the systems that detox skeptics say don’t need any help.

 Bowels and Intestine